HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 get it allright io / odiooo
 get it allrighty io / odiooo
 get it allright yo
-get it allrightya from odio-ooooom?
+get it allrightya from odio-ooooom? oriooo

 get it allright yo
 get it allright into